backstage/backstage/packages/search-common/api-report.md

     term: string;
 }

-// Warning: (ae-missing-release-tag) "SearchResult" is exported by the package, but it is missing a release tag (@alpha, @beta, @public, or @internal)
-//
 // @public (undocumented)
 export interface SearchResult {
     // (undocumented)
     document: IndexableDocument;
 }

-// Warning: (ae-missing-release-tag) "SearchResultSet" is exported by the package, but it is missing a release tag (@alpha, @beta, @public, or @internal)
-//
 // @public (undocumented)
 export interface SearchResultSet {
     // (undocumented)